Execution Model

 Order types and execution behaviour

 Different order types interact with market conditions in different ways.
-Execution behaviour depends on order instructions and prevailing market conditions.
+The outcome depends on both the instructions of the order and the state of the market at the time of execution.

 Market orders

-A market order is executed at the best available price at the time it reaches the market.
-The execution price depends on available liquidity and prevailing market conditions and may differ from the price displayed when the order is submitted.
+Executed at the best available price at the time the order reaches the market.
+Price may differ from the last displayed level.

 Limit Order